GSejas/markdown-toolbar/docs/ARCHITECTURE.md

 - Multi-language markdown support
 - Real-time collaboration features

-This architecture provides a solid foundation for the Markdown Toolbar Extension while maintaining flexibility for future enhancements and ensuring excellent performance and user experience.
+This architecture provides a solid foundation for the Markdown Extended Toolbar Extension while maintaining flexibility for future enhancements and ensuring excellent performance and user experience.